-85. The high-level forum could:
+85. The high level forum will:

-(a) Provide political leadership, guidance and recommendations for sustainable development;

-(b) Enhance integration of the three dimensions of sustainable development in a holistic and cross-sectoral manner at all levels;

-(c) Provide a dynamic platform for regular dialogue, and for stocktaking and agenda setting to advance sustainable development;

-(d) Have a focused, dynamic and action-oriented agenda, ensuring the appropriate consideration of new and emerging sustainable development challenges;

-(e) Follow up and review progress in the implementation of sustainable development commitments contained in Agenda 21, the Johannesburg Plan of Implementation, the Barbados Programme of Action, the Mauritius Strategy and the outcome of the present Conference and, as appropriate, relevant outcomes of other United Nations summits and conferences, including the outcome of the Fourth United Nations Conference on the Least Developed Countries, as well as their respective means of implementation;
+- (a) Provide political leadership, guidance, and recommendations for sustainable development. - (b) Enhance integration of the three dimensions of sustainable development in a holistic and cross-sectoral manner at all levels. - (c) Provide a dynamic platform for regular dialogue, and stocktaking and agenda setting to advance SD. - (d) Have a focused, dynamic and action-oriented agenda, ensuring the appropriate consideration of new and emerging sustainable development challenges. - (e) Follow up and review progress in the implementation of sustainable development commitments contained in Agenda 21, Johannesburg Plan of Implementation, Barbados Programme of Action, Mauritius Strategy for Implementation and the outcome of this Conference and relevant outcomes of other UN summits and conferences as well as their respective means of implementation.

-(f) Encourage high-level system-wide participation of United Nations agencies, funds and programmes and invite to participate, as appropriate, other relevant multilateral financial and trade institutions and treaty bodies, within their respective mandates and in accordance with United Nations rules and provisions;

-(g) Improve cooperation and coordination within the United Nations system on sustainable development programmes and policies;

-(h) Promote transparency and implementation through further enhancing the consultative role and participation of major groups and other relevant stakeholders at the international level in order to better make use of their expertise, while retaining the intergovernmental nature of discussions;

-(i) Promote the sharing of best practices and experiences relating to the implementation of sustainable development and, on a voluntary basis, facilitate sharing of experiences, including successes, challenges and lessons learned;

-(j) Promote system-wide coherence and coordination of sustainable development policies;

-(k) Strengthen the science-policy interface through review of documentation bringing together dispersed information and assessments, including in the form of a global sustainable development report, building on existing assessments;

-(1) Enhance evidence-based decision-making at all levels and contribute to strengthening ongoing efforts of capacity-building for data collection and analysis in developing countries.

-86. We decide to launch an intergovernmental and open, transparent and inclusive negotiation process under the General Assembly to define the format and organizational aspects of the high-level forum with the aim of convening the first high-level forum at the beginning of the sixty-eighth session of the Assembly.
-We will also consider the need for promoting intergenerational solidarity for the achievement of sustainable development, taking into account the needs of future generations, including by inviting the Secretary-General to present a report on this issue.
+- (f) Encourage high-level system-wide participation of UN Agencies, funds and programmes and invite to participate, as appropriate, other relevant multilateral financial and trade institutions, treaty bodies, within their respective mandates and in accordance with UN rules and provisions. - (g) Improve cooperation and coordination within the UN system on sustainable development programmes and policies. - (h) Promote transparency and implementation through further enhancing the consultative role and participation of Major Groups and other relevant stakeholders at the international level in order to better make use of their expertise, while retaining the intergovernmental nature of discussions. - (i) Promote the sharing of best practices and experiences relating to the implementation of sustainable development, and on a voluntary basis facilitate sharing of experiences, including successes, challenges, and lessons learnt. - (j) Promote system-wide coherence and coordination of sustainable development policies. - (k) Strengthen the science-policy-interface through review of documentation bringing together dispersed information and assessments, including in the form of a global sustainable development report, building on existing assessments. - (l) Enhance evidence-based decision-making at all levels and contribute to strengthen ongoing efforts of capacity building for data collection and analysis in developing countries. - 86.
+We decide to launch a universal, intergovernmental and open-ended negotiation process under the General Assembly to define the high level forum's form, level of participation, terms of reference, organizational aspects, and its relationship with the General Assembly and ECOSOC, with the aim of convening the first meeting of the high level forum during the 68th session of the General Assembly.